RxAI-dev/RxNN/README.md

 # Reactive AI - RxNN
 ## Reactive Neural Networks Platform

-RxNN is AI/DeepLearning development platform made for Reactive Neural Networks and Event-driven AI, introduced by Reactive AI.
+RxNN is AI/Deep Learning development platform made for Reactive Neural Networks and Event-driven AI, introduced by Reactive AI.

 ## Reactive Neural Networks and Event-driven AI
 Reactive neural networks (RxNN) are a new family of memory-augmented neural networks that combine classical deep learning